Sparkademy/frontend-assignment/README.md

 Check the tests to see the error messages expected to be shown for each validation.

 2. After all tests pass, refactor the Form component to use React Context instead of local state to track input values.

-3. Submit form data to `https://formspree.io/f/xeqvdpvn` with a POST request with a body of `x-www-form-urlencoded` data.

 To start the app:
 ```